bgord/knowledge/README.md

 - How to fire a click event in r-t-l?
 - useReducer
 - Alternative syntax for React Fragment
-- Lazy load component with lazy and Suspense
 - How to useEffect?
 - What happens when the key of the element changes?
 - How to test components that utilize useEffect?